-The theoretical example (Fig. 2), produced with a simple model based on linear wave theory (Appendix) and fitted to measured data reported by Berg and Huettel (2008), illustrates that the time lag bias can be substantial.
+The theoretical example (Fig. 2), produced with a simple model based on linear wave theory (Appendix A) and fitted to measured data reported by Berg and Huettel (2008), illustrates that the time lag bias can be substantial.
 The modeled data (Fig. 2a), where all variations were due to wave orbital motions, contain no time lag and represent an idealized situation in which velocity and oxygen data were aligned perfectly in time and space.
 In this case, there is no time lag bias (time shift = 0, Fig. 2b).
-The data also showed that an imposed time shift of the oxygen data relative to the velocity data of only 0.20 s led to a bias of 100% of the real flux (Fig. 2b), and that the maximum bias, equaling 180%, was found at a time shift of 0.58 s.
-The model parameters that gave these substantial time lag biases, including an 11 cm surface displacement amplitude of the waves and a current velocity of 1 cm s-1 (Appendix), represent common conditions at many near-shore sites.
-Additional model calculations showed that the maximum bias diminishes rapidly at increasing current velocity due to enhanced turbulent mixing, which reduces the vertical oxygen concentration gradient (Fig. 3, Appendix).
-Thus, time lag bias should usually only be of concern under relatively low-current flow conditions.
+The data also showed that an imposed time shift of the simulated oxygen data relative to the velocity data of only 0.20 s led to a bias of 100 % of the real flux (Fig. 2b), and that the maximum bias, equaling 180%, was found at a time lag of 0.58 s.
+The model parameters that gave these substantial time lag biases, including an 11 cm surface displacement amplitude of the waves and a current velocity of 1 cm s-1 (Appendix A), represent common conditions at many near-shore sites.
+Additional model calculations showed that the maximum bias, relative to the real flux, diminishes rapidly at increasing current velocity due to enhanced turbulent mixing, which reduces the vertical oxygen concentration gradient (Fig. 3, Appendix A).
+Thus, concern over a substantial time lag bias should only be under relatively low-current flow conditions.

-The modeled example also shows that if the oxygen concentration and the vertical velocity are aligned correctly in time, there is no time lag bias (Fig. 2b), thus points
+The modeled example also shows that if the oxygen concentration and the vertical velocity are aligned correctly in time, there is no time lag bias (Fig. 2b), which points to the foundation of the correction proposed in this study.
+This correction identifies the time shift that gives a minimum in cross-correlation (most negative cross-correlation) of the wave-generated fluctuation in oxygen concentration $(\widetilde{O}2)$ and the vertical displacement $(\widetilde{z}, Eq.
+1)$ in situations when the benthic system takes up oxygen (Fig. 4b).
+By contrast, when the system releases oxygen, a maximum in cross-correlation is sought.

-- to the foundation of the correction proposed in this study.
-This correction identifies the time shift that gives a minimum in cross-correlation of the wave-generated fluctuation in oxygen concentration (\tilde{O}2) and the vertical displacement (\tilde{z} , Eq.
-1) in situations when the benthic system takes up oxygen (Fig. 4b).
-Opposite to this, where the system releases oxygen, a maximum in cross-correlation is sought. - 10 Essentially, the same correction could be defined by using the cross-correlation between \tilde{O}2 and either the fluctuating water pressure or horizontal wave velocity.
+Essentially, the same correction could be defined by using the cross-correlation between $\widetilde{O}2$ and either the fluctuating water pressure or horizontal wave velocity.
 The pressure is recorded by standard ADVs at the same sampling frequency as the velocity and usually at very low noise levels.
-However, the ADV we are using (a fixed stem Vector from Nortek AS) measures the pressure at its lower end bell which is located - \sim 37 cm above the ADV's measuring volume where the velocities are measured.
+However, the type of ADV we are using (a fixed stem Vector from Nortek AS) measures the pressure at its lower end bell which is located $\sim$ 37 cm above the ADV's measuring volume, where the velocities are measured.
 As a result, even a small tilt of the ADV during measurements can introduce a time lag between the cross-correlated variables and lead to false corrections.
 Similarly, the horizontal wave velocity is split in two when recorded as the ADV's two horizontal x and y velocities.
-Thus, a rather complex rotation is needed to obtain the horizontal wave - velocity (Reimers et al., 2012).
+Thus, a rather complex rotation is needed to orient the x component in the direction of the waves (Reimers et al., 2012).
 In addition, the ADV's x and y velocities are associated with substantially higher noise levels than the vertical z velocity.
-For these reasons, we chose the integrated vertical wave velocity (Eq.
+For these reasons, we relied on the integrated vertical wave velocity (Eq.
 1) for the new time lag correction.